juniorsundarCasual/TGT/vault/volume-4.chapter-276.md

 "Master Mage," the driver called out worriedly.
 "Umm... who might this be?"

 "She's..."
-Markus looked towards me expectantly, and Shuri ignored him once again.
+Markus looked towards Shuri expectantly, but she ignored him once again.

 "*cough* This young lady here was ambushed by bandits.
 Her ride has been totalled, so I offered her a ride till her destination."